byteweaver/django-versioncheck/README.md

 # django-versioncheck

-Prototyping a small django app which tries to be annoying if your django version is outdated.
+Django application which tries to be annoying if your Django version is outdated

 ## Installation